 Introduction to NIR

-Near-infrared reflectance spectroscopy NIR (or NIRS) is a highly flexible form of analysis, which can be applied to a broad range of research and industrial process applications.
-Long a staple technology in remote sensing, NIR reflectance spectroscopy has become popular within industrial markets as a cost-effective tool for measuring materials to optimize processes and manage costs.
+Near-infrared (NIR) spectroscopy is a highly flexible form of analysis, which can be applied to a broad range of research and industrial process applications.
+Long a staple technology in remote sensing, NIR spectroscopy has become popular within industrial markets as a cost-effective tool for measuring materials to optimize processes and manage costs.

 What is NIR and how does it work?

 NIRS near infrared reflectance spectroscopy is a method that makes use of the near infrared region of the electromagnetic spectrum (from about 700 to 2500 nanometers).
 By measuring light scattered off of and through a sample, NIR reflectance spectra can be used to quickly determine a material’s properties without altering the sample.

 NIR converts measured data into actionable information to help optimize processes or improve research.
 Capable of examining irregular surfaces with the same ease as a carefully prepared sample, NIR is non-destructive, and requires little or no sample preparation.
 It can also be used to analyze multiple constituents in a single scan.